david-wagih/sharky-bot/README.md

-<h1 align="center"> Sharky-bot 🔥 </h1>
+<h1 align="center"> Sharky </h1>

-what?? you are under attack by a shark and you dont know which type of shark is it? well, don't worry sharky bot is here to help you.
+What?? you are under attack by a shark and you dont know which type of shark is it? well, don't worry sharky bot is here to help you.
 Sharky is a discord dot built using Twilio and Cohere that allows user to talk and also get help during emergencies.

 <p align="center">
   <kbd>